Reslan-Tinawi/reslan-tinawi.github.io/_posts/2020-05-11-text-classification-using-sklearn-and-nltk.md

 The classification will be based on the article content (words), and classifiers generally look for words that distinguishably describe the categories, and as observed in the previous chart, some categories (`mac_hardware`, `pc_hardware`, ...) are short on average which means they have only a *handful* set of words, this might later explain why the model have low accuracy on classes with short document length.

-## Wordclouds
+## Word-clouds

 The previous two charts gave us only statistical facts about the data, but we're also interested in the actual content of the data, which is *words*.

-Wordsclouds are useful for quickly perceiving the dominant words in data, they depict words in different sizes, the higher the word frequency the bigger its size in the visualization.
+Word-clouds are useful for quickly perceiving the dominant words in data, they depict words in different sizes, the higher the word frequency the bigger its size in the visualization.

-The following are 4 wordclouds for `grapichs`, `medicine`, `sport-hocky`, and `politics-middle-east` categories, generated using this library: [WordCloud for Python](https://github.com/amueller/word_cloud)
+The following are 4 word-clouds for `grapichs`, `medicine`, `sport-hocky`, and `politics-middle-east` categories, generated using this library: [WordCloud for Python](https://github.com/amueller/word_cloud)

 <div class="row">
     <div class="column">